KSAH-42/RabbitOM/README.md

 * Handle large streams with a high bitrate like 50 MBits per second
 * Force the creation of ports used for receiving packets in case if the ports are temporaly used by some others applications

-➡️ Breaking changes since the version 2.0.0.1:
+➡️ Breaking changes since the version 2.0..2:

 * for H264,H265, args passed as parameters set passed to the builder configuration ctor has changed.
+* Refactorization of rtp layers as (H264,H265,H266)
 * Namespace reorganization
 * Rtp layer refactorization and adding add packet inspection, adding support of H264, H265, G711, and so on.
 * Moving and renaming classes to different namespace